 If you didn’t already know, there’s more to it than just the difference in location between the condenser coil and the evaporator in your air conditioner.
-In the case where you air conditioner fails to meet the levels of comfort that you need, it is often determined that something has malfunctioned.
-Most of the times, it’s often thought of as the coolness generator malfunctioning.
+In the case where your air conditioner fails to meet the levels of comfort that you need, it is often determined that something has malfunctioned.
+Most of the time, it’s often thought of as the coolness generator malfunctioning.

-The condenser coils and the evaporator are better known as system components that tend to perform the heavy lifting during heat transfer.
+The condenser coils and the evaporator are better known as system components that tend to perform heavy lifting during heat transfer.
 However, they function in the opposite way.
+Find out more about the type of aircon coils.

 A Concise Trip Around The Loop